Damounet/AngularCucumberTesting/cucumber/features/README.md

 ```

 This is the Scenario functionnal description.

 If there is more than one scenario in the file, they are sequentially executed.

-Each scenario contains some steps which start with a Gherkin keyword.
+Each scenario contains some steps.

 ## Steps